Jsebas0721/phase-3-final-project-backend/README.md

 ```
 $ git clone paste-repo-URL
 ```
-6. Navigate to the Repository's folder using the **cd** command -(Repeat Steps 3 - 6 for both Repositories)
+6. Navigate to the Repository's folder using the **cd** command.
+(Repeat Steps 3 - 6 for both Repositories)

 7. Connect to the json server and Access the data by running the following command:
 ```